thomjiji/atom-modifier/README.md

 I also posted my notes on hacking atoms of Quicktime File Format on [my blog](https://thomjiji.github.io/blogs/2023/09/parse-quicktime/), you can check it out if you like.

 ```
-This program allows you to modify the color primaries, transfer characteristics, matrix coefficients, and gamma value of QuickTime file.
-Before do the modification, it will create a backup of the input file.
+Modify color primaries, transfer characteristics, matrix coefficients, and gamma value of QuickTime file.

 Usage: atom_modifier [OPTIONS] --input-file-path <FILE> --color-primaries <INDEX_VALUE> --transfer-characteristics <INDEX_VALUE> --matrix-coefficients <INDEX_VALUE>

 Options:
   -i, --input-file-path <FILE>
           The path to the input file
   -p, --color-primaries <INDEX_VALUE>
           Change the "color primaries index" to <INDEX_VALUE>
   -t, --transfer-characteristics <INDEX_VALUE>
           Change the "transfer characteristics index" to <INDEX_VALUE>
   -m, --matrix-coefficients <INDEX_VALUE>
           Change the "matrix coefficients index" to <INDEX_VALUE>
   -g, --gama-value <GAMA_VALUE>
           The gamma value to set.
-If not present, defaults to -1.0
+If not present, defaults to -1.0 [default: -1]

-          [default: -1]
+  -I, --modify-in-place
+          If passed, modify the input file in-place.
+Otherwise, create a backup of input file.
+Defaults to false (create backup)
   -h, --help
-          Print help (see a summary with '-h')
+          Print help (see more with '--help')
   -V, --version
           Print version
 ```